nickelc/hpk/README.md

 Usage: hpk <COMMAND>

 Commands:
-  create   Create a new hpk archive extract  Extract files from a hpk archive list     List the content of a hpk archive print    Print information of a hpk archive help     Print this message or the help of the given subcommand(s)
+  create       Create a new hpk archive extract      Extract files from a hpk archive list         List the content of a hpk archive debug-print  Print debug information of a hpk archive help         Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help information